 - Simmer for 20 minutes, stirring occasionally, until mixture has reduced slightly.
 The jam should thickly coat the back of a spoon (and will continue to thicken as it cools).

-- Remove from heat, transfer to jars, and allow to cool completely before adding lids.
+- Remove from heat, transfer to jars (if freezing, leave up to 1/2 inch of space at the top of your jar for expansion when frozen), and allow to cool completely before adding lids.
 Store for up to 1 year in freezer, or up to 3 weeks in the refrigerator.